openSUSE:Packaging Conventions RPM Macros

 Example from the package pan:

-This macro is used to update the icon theme cache for packages which install icons into hicolor or other icon themes.
-It is meant to be called in %post and %postun sections and takes an option argument which is the name of the updated icon theme where hicolor is the default.
+This macro was used to update the icon theme cache for packages which installed icons into Hicolor or other icon themes.
+It was meant to be called in %post and %postun sections and it would take an option argument which was the name of the updated icon theme where Hicolor was the default.

 %insserv_cleanup